 Built in 2012, by Washburn and Doughty of East Boothbay, Maine (hull #102) as the Mark Moran for the Moran Towing Corporation of New Canaan, Connecticut.

-She was the twentieth tractor tug built for the Moran Towing Corporation by Washburn and Doughty.
-And, the twenty-fourth tractor tug placed in service to the Moran Towing Company.
+She was the twentieth-first tractor tug built for the Moran Towing Corporation by Washburn and Doughty.
+And, the thirty-second tractor tug placed in service to the Moran Towing Company.

-The tug was the first of three nearly identical boats to the two Jensen Maritime designed tractor tugs.
-The Capt.
+The tug was the first of three nearly identical boats, designed by Jensen Maritime Consultants of Seattle, Washington.
+Her predecessors, the Capt.
 Jimmy Moran and the Shiney V. Moran.
 That were constructed in 2008 and 2009, respectively.
 By C and G Boatworks Incorporated of Mobile, Alabama.
-The later tugs of this class, featured upgrades to the internal elements.

 The Annabelle Dorothy Moran's , design was modified and upgraded by Washburn and Doughty Associated of East Boothbay Harbor, Maine.
 The upgrades insured that the piping and electrical systems are consistent with the Moran towing Corporation's larger fleet of tugs and barges.
 The tug's hull features a deep skeg forward for escort work.
 However, the skeg remained open at the aft end, to allow for better maneuverability.
 The skeg also provides for a more stable platform when underway, minimizing rolling due to the seaway.
 Additionally, large machinery removal hatches were constructed in the main deck, and deck house to allow for easy removal of equipment from the engine room.

 Powered by two, sixteen cylinder, MTU-DD 16V4000M61 diesel engines.
 With Lufkin MV1600VS reduction gears, at a ratio of 2:1.
 Driving two, Schottel 1215 "z-drives," for a rated 5,000 horsepower.